ebd622/fe-samples/routing/README.md

 Normally Angular will do it behind the scene, but it doesn't hurt to do it manualy.
 It is important to understand what happens here.

 ### L136 Passing query parameters and fragments

+Let's add one more routing to app.module.ts (via app-routing.module.ts[]):